SQLite Select

 Try It

-You specify a list column names, which you want to get data, in the SELECT clause and the tracks table in the FROM clause.
+You specify a list column names, from which you want to get data, in the SELECT clause and the tracks table in the FROM clause.
 SQLite returns the following result:

 Tracks Table partial data